-A form of engraving developed in the seventeenth century which allows for the creation of soft gradations of tone and rich and velvety blacks
+Mezzotint is an engraving technique developed in the seventeenth century which allows for the creation of prints with soft gradations of tone and rich and velvety blacks

 The process involves indenting the metal printing plate by rocking a toothed metal tool across the surface.
 Each pit holds ink, and if printed at this stage the image would be solid black.
 However the printmaker creates dark and light tones by gradually rubbing down or burnishing the rough surface to various degrees of smoothness to reduce the ink-holding capacity of areas of the plate.